tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/操作指南/初始化云硬盘/初始化云硬盘（小于2TB）_intl_en.md

 ### Creating a file system on a partition[](id:CreateFileSystemOnPartition)

->?This example uses the parted partition tool in the CentOS 7.5 operating system to configure data disk `/dev/vdc` as the primary partition.
+This example uses the parted partition tool in the CentOS 7.5 operating system to configure data disk `/dev/vdc` as the primary partition.
 MBR is used as the default partition format, EXT4 format as the file system, and `/data/newpart` as the mount point.
 Disk automount at startup is configured.
 Note that the formatting operation may vary according to the operating system.
->

 1. [Log in to the Linux CVM instance](https://intl.cloud.tencent.com/document/product/213/5436).
 2. Run the following command as the root user to view the disk name.